Distance: units

 Centrifugal effect

-Evolution of the simulation
+Evolution of the display

 Of course, as the puck moves away from the center of the rotating disk the difference in velocity between the puck and the part of the disk where it is located becomes larger and larger.
-The velocity of the puck remains the same, but the parts of the disk far away from the center have a larger velocity, so the velocity of the puck relative to the disk keeps increasing.
+The velocity of the puck remains the same, but the parts of the disk far away from the center have a larger velocity, so the puck's velocity relative to the disk keeps increasing.
 The Coriolis vector is proportional to the velocity relative to the rotating system and pretty soon the Coriolis vector is larger than the centrifugal vector.
 But it's still not the Coriolis effect, for the puck still keeps moving away from the disk's rotation axis.

 Motion in a straight line